Macron tests positive for COVID-19, European leaders rush for tests

 PARIS (Reuters) -President Emmanuel Macron tested positive for the coronavirus on Thursday, prompting a track-and-trace effort across Europe following numerous meetings between the French leader and EU heads of government in recent days.

-Macron, 42, was running the country remotely after going into quarantine in the Elysee Palace, the presidency said.
+Macron, who will turn 43 on Monday, is running France remotely and has gone into quarantine at the presidential retreat of La Lanterne close to the Palace of Versailles, the presidency said.

+A presidential official described Macron as tired and having a cough.
+His wife Brigitte tested negative but was also self-isolating, staying at the Elysee palace in central Paris.

-In the early evening , he spoke to a conference on French foreign aid policy via video link.
-Dressed in a roll-neck sweater and suit jacket, the president sat behind a desk and wore a facemask.
+In the early evening, Macron spoke to a conference on French foreign aid policy via video link.
+Dressed in a roll-neck sweater and suit jacket, the president sat behind a desk and wore a facemask, showing no visible sign of the illness.

 “This diagnosis was made following a PCR test performed at the onset of the first symptoms,” Macron’s office said, declining to give further details of his condition or the symptoms he had.

 Macron will cancel all upcoming trips including a Dec.
-22 visit to Lebanon where the French president has led international efforts to resolve a deep-rooted political crisis.
+22 visit to Lebanon where he has led international efforts to resolve a deep-rooted political crisis.

 Closer to home, Macron’s COVID-19 infection spurred other leaders to take their own tests.